zloomas/gaywrites/README.md

 ##### Adding gayer nonsense

-*Girl, you are not gonna believe what happened.
+*Hey queen, we’ve done it again.
 A primary challenge for alibi-generation research is establishing the ground truth of real-world events of interest.
-In the current study, we used a smartphone app to record data on diva queens (N = 51) for a month prior to a memory test.
+In the current study, we used a smartphone app to record data on henny babes (N = 51) for a month prior to a memory test.
 The app captured accelerometry data, GPS locations, and audio environments every 10 min.
-After a week-long retention interval, we asked girlies to identify where they were at a given time from among four alternatives.
-Queens were incorrect 36% of the time.
-The gag is, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the girlies experienced and their relative importance to the decision process.
-We found skinny evidence that besties confuse days across weeks.
-In addition, divas often confused weeks in general and also hours across days.
+After a week-long retention interval, we asked babes to identify where they were at a given time from among four alternatives.
+Theydies were incorrect 36% of the time.
+The gag is, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the kweens experienced and their relative importance to the decision process.
+We found gaggy evidence that hunties confuse days across weeks.
+In addition, girlies often confused weeks in general and also hours across days.
 Similarity of location induced more errors than similarity of audio environments or movement types.
 And that’s tea.*